veny/GearmaNode/README.md

 * reportStatus - reports job's status to the job server
 * reportWarning - sends a warning explicitly to the job server
 * reportError - to indicate that the job failed
+* reportException - to indicate that the job failed with exception
 * sendData - send data before job completes

 The `options` can be: